-In sleep mode, much of the internal circuitry is turned off and the LTC3786 draws only $55\mu$ A of quiescent current.
-In sleep mode, the load current is supplied by the output capacitor.
+In sleep mode much of the internal circuitry is turned off and the LTC3787 draws only $135\mu$ A of quiescent current.
+In sleep mode the load current is supplied by the output capacitor.
 As the output voltage decreases, the EA's output begins to rise.
-When the output voltage drops enough, the ITH pin is reconnected to the output of the EA, the sleep signal goes low, and the controller resumes normal operation by turning on the bottom external MOSFET on the next cycle of the internal oscillator.
+When the output voltage drops enough, the sleep signal goes low and the controller resumes normal operation by turning on the bottom external MOSFET on the next cycle of the internal oscillator.

 When the controller is enabled for Burst Mode operation, the inductor current is not allowed to reverse.
-The reversecurrent comparator (IR) turns off the top external MOSFET just before the inductor current reaches zero, preventing it from reversing and going negative.
+The reverse current comparator (IR) turns off the top external MOSFET just before the inductor current reaches zero, preventing it from reversing and going negative.
 Thus, the controller operates in discontinuous current operation.